-- Primary damage-racking moves: jab, forward tilt, and down tilt.
+- Neutral options: jab, forward tilt, and down tilt.
 Charizard can quickly rack up damage on unsuspecting opponents.
 Its jab is its fastest move available, and deals a lot of damage for being a neutral attack.
 Forward tilt has a lot of range as well as a sweetspot on the tip of its tail.
 Down tilt is faster than forward tilt, but has less range.

 - Moves to avoid: neutral special.
 Fire Fang can be seen as a decent edge-guarding tool, but Charizard’s amiibo AI has a tendency to use this attack too often.
 It’s best to shelf this attack during your training.

-- Utilize Dragon Rush and down special sparingly.
+- Situational moves: Dragon Rush and Rock Smash.
 Dragon Rush is a powerful move, and aids in Charizard’s recovery – but it’s best if you limit your use of this move.
 Rock Smash might not seem like an important move on paper, but your Charizard amiibo may choose to use it during a vital situation – for example, its super armor allows it to interrupt Marth’s Dancing Blade.
 That being said, you don’t want your Charizard to overuse this attack, as there are better moves for it to focus on.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.